larrynorcrossva/pie-local-development/README.md

 # NOTE: This is a stripped down version of the Docker Local Development (https://coderepo.mobilehealth.va.gov/projects/DEV/repos/docker-local-development/browse) code that ONLY stands up the services required for VAR-related development

+##VAR Development Environment Setup
+The stack is broken down into five main components

+- NextGen Core Infrastructure (long-running)
+- Fixtures (Mock Databases) (long-running)
+- Shared Services (long-running)
+- Data (Seeding mock databases) (short-running)
+- Applications (VAR, SM, VATS, etc) (development-centric)

+The stack should be stood up in this order to guarantee all dependencies are met at each segment of the infrastructure.
+Be sure to run the ECR login command such as
+`$(aws ecr get-login --no-include-email)` so the scripts are are able to properly pull prior to standing up each segment of the stack.

+1. Stand up NextGen Core Infrastructure:

+   `./run-nextgen-infrastructure.sh`

+2. Stand up mock fixtures:

+   `./run-fixtures.sh`

+3. Stand up shared services:

+   `./run-shared-services.sh`

+4. Seed mock fixtures

+   `./run-data-seed.sh`

+5. Stand up necessary applications

+   `./run-var.sh`

+   `./run-sm.sh`

+- (Experimental) To stand up the entire stack all in one go:

+   `./run-all.sh`

+###Stopping containers
+To stop containers, run the stop script, adding additional parameters where necessary.
+Note that running ./stop.sh will delete the Oracle container cache, and next startup will do a full rebuild

+- Stop all containers:

+   `./stop.sh all`

+- Stop NextGen Core containers:

+   `./stop.sh`

+- Stop fixtures containers:

+   `./stop.sh fixtures`

+- Stop shared services containers:

+   `./stop.sh shared-services`

+- Stop var containers:

+   `./stop.sh var`

 ## Original README below.